Course Title: Fashion Show Design

-CLO1: Work effectively and efficiently in a team in managing and directing a project.
+CLO1: Work effectively and efficiently both individually and in a team in managing and directing a project.

-CLO3: Apply creative direction skills in working with industry collaborators.
+CLO2: Apply creative direction and management skills in working with peers and industry collaborators.

-CLO5: Pitch and communicate a fashion presentation to an external panel.
+CLO4: Advance your fashion show design techniques and thinking to produce and present a fashion presentation to an external panel.

 Overview of Learning Activities

-You will work with industry practitioners and specialists to learn professional practice methods in briefing, directing and managing industry suppliers in the production of fashion shows and events.
-You will therefore refine your professional communication skills in preparing briefs for suppliers/agencies, use of spreadsheets to prepare budgets and manage funds, work with external collaborators and professional parties to develop a fashion event/ show.
+You will work with industry practitioners and specialists to learn and unpack approaches for the design and production of the fashion show.
+You will refine your professional communication skills in preparing creative and organisational briefs to work with your peers, external collaborators and professional parties to develop a fashion show/ event.